/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 [Perform Operation] --> [Operation Issue] ----------->

-Real-world Bash Error Handling Examples That Saved Our Production
+Real-world Bash Error Handling Examples That Save Production

 Theory is helpful, but real-world examples demonstrate the true value of proper error handling.
-Here are three examples from my experience where robust error handling prevented disasters:
+Here are three examples where robust error handling prevents disasters:

 Example 1: Database Backup Script

-Before implementing proper error handling, our database backup script would sometimes create empty backup files without reporting failures.
-After applying the techniques from this article, we added:
+Without proper error handling, a database backup script can sometimes create empty backup files without reporting failures.
+Applying the techniques from this article addresses that:

 #!/bin/bash